A Place To Come Home

 Rochelle Frazier

 I’m a clinical counselor, spiritual director, and soul companion—deeply passionate about helping people heal from the inside out.
-I specialize in the integration of psychology and spirituality—what I often call Therapy in Jesus.
+I specialize in the integration of psychology and spirituality—what I often call Therapy and Jesus.
 It’s not just clinical work; it’s sacred work.
 Because healing isn’t just about the mind, it’s about the spirit, soul, and body—and the God who meets us in all of it.

 Years ago, as a pastor, I began asking a question that stirred something deep in me: Why don’t we look different than the culture?